tobiaszjarosiewicz/snodes/README.md

 ## About
-Show usefull info about nodes from Slurm resources
+Show useful info about nodes from Slurm resources.

 ## Dependencies
 `python-hostlist`